onflow/fcl-js/docs/tutorials/flow-app-quickstart.md

 ## Initializing the Account

-In order for an account to access and store resources (a profile being one of them) from a smart contract, the account needs to first give approval to Flow that's it's okay to do that.
+In order for a smart contract to access and store data in an account, the account needs to first give approval to Flow that's it's okay to do so.
+We do this by initializing what is called a "resource."
+A resource is an interface to the account state.
+You can store data/assets and expose functionality for accessing the data from this resource.
+This paradigm is known is as "resource-oriented-programming", a principle that is core to Cadence and differentiates its ownership model compared to other smart contract languages, [read more here](https://docs.onflow.org/cadence/#intuiting-ownership-with-resources).
+Cadence makes it so that this data only exists in one place at any time.
+It can't be copied.

+> There's a lot more to resources in Cadence than we'll cover in this guide, so if you'd like to know more, check out [this Cadence intro](https://docs.onflow.org/cadence/).

-To do this account initialization, we're going to add another function called `initAccount`.
+To do this resource initialization on an account, we're going to add another function called `initAccount`.
 Inside of that function, we're going to add some more potentially unfamiliar Cadence code which basically says, *"Hey, does this account have a profile?
 If it doesn't, let's add one."* We do that using something called a "transaction."
 Transactions occur when you want to change the state of the blockchain.
 And there is a cost in order to do that; unlike a query, which is read only.

 That's where we jump back into FCL code.
 Instead of `query`, we use `mutate` for transactions.
 And because there is a cost, we need to add a few fields that tell Flow who is proposing the transaction, who is authorizing it, who is paying for it, and how much they're willing to pay for it.
 Those fields — not surprisingly — are called: `payer`, `proposer`, `authorizations`, and `limit`.
+For more information on these signatory roles, check out [this doc](https://docs.onflow.org/concepts/transaction-signing/#signer-roles).

 Let's take a look at what our account initialization function looks like: